The Estate

-The history of the Domaine began in 1892, when Mr Albert acquired a few hectares of vines near the commune of Vaudelnay.
+The Domaine's history began in 1892, when Monsieur Albert acquired a few hectares of vines near the commune of Vaudelnay.

-120 years of history later, the Domaine du Vieux Pressoir endures and grows, evolving with new techniques of harvesting, winemaking, and the creation of two AOCs: Saumur (1936) and Saumur - Puy Notre Dame (2009).
+130 years later, the Domaine du Vieux Pressoir continues to grow, evolving with new harvesting and vinification techniques, and the creation of two AOCs: Saumur (1936) and Saumur - Puy Notre Dame (2009).

-After four generations of winegrowers, the development of the Domaine has continued since 2015 with Claude Vagnon and his family.
-An adventure that continues, between heritage and modernity.
+After four generations of winemakers, the Domaine's development has continued since 2015 with Claude Vagnon and his family.

 Discover our history